jahnavin6/project1/README.md

 Q: Is this using real production logs?
 A: v1 uses a simulator to keep the demo self-contained and safe.

+## Attribution
+If you use this project, please keep the license notice and consider crediting the author (see `CITATION.cff` and `AUTHORS`).

 ## Where data is saved
 - SQLite DB lives in `data/ops_radar.db`